SeaweedbrainCY/jellyfin-newsletter/README.md

 - Configure the list of recipients
 - Configure specific folders to watch for new items

+A Go implementation is being developed in parallel.
+Python remains the stable reference.

 ## Recommended installation: Docker
 ### Requirements